jeffreyohene/jeffreyohene/README.md

 <p>

 - 👯 Open to opportunities.
-- 🌱 I’m currently working on becoming a data engineer
+- 🌱 I’m currently working on becoming a data engineer.
+I’m also learning Scala & Julia.
 - 📫 How to reach me: [@jeffrstats](https://twitter.com/jeffrstats)
 - 🔭 I’m currently working on refining my football analytics skills as I have a lot of passion and interest in the game and want to enter the field professionally.
 - 💬 Ask me about a team in football and we will spend the next like 3 hours debating tactics.